alexwhte/kaia/README.md

 ### Usage: The `kaia` Command

-PRD Auto provides a single command with subcommands for each step of the workflow:
+Kaia provides a single command with subcommands for each step of the workflow:

 #### **Full Pipeline (default)**
 ```bash